-Figure 1: Overall percentage of fishes being landed undersized by year +/-SE.
+Figure 1: Overall percentage of fishes being landed undersized +/-SE by year 2015-2019 on Nanumea Island.

-Overall in Nanumaga there was a slight decreasing trend in Indicator 1 between 2017 and 2018.
-That is, the number of undersized fishes being landed decreased, a good sign.
-In 2019 this trend reversed and the percentage of undersized fishes being caught before they could reproduce increased to 73% overall (see Figure 1 and Table 1).
+Overall in Nanumea there was a constant trend in Indicator 1 between 2017 and 2019.
+That is, the number of undersized fishes being landed was a bit controlled, a good sign.
+In 2019 this trend slightly reversed and the percentage of undersized fishes being caught before they could reproduce increased to 27% which is low (see Figure 1 and Table 1).No data were shown for 2015 and 2016, thus it is due to either a database updating error or no data during this initiated phase of the program.